ghtali/freshflutter/README.md

-# Fresh Flutter 2021
+# Fresh Flutter 2022

 A fresh scaffold Flutter project icluded support for Android, iOS and Web.

 ## Getting Started

+1- Install flutter

+2- Run "flutter doctor"

-This project is a starting point for a Flutter application.
+This project is a starting point for a multi-platform Flutter application.
+Your future mobile App and Website!

 Happy coding :)

 A few resources to get you started if this is your first Flutter project: